JoosepTT/Joosep-Tiger-Tilgar/README.md

   Although these projects don't have much documentation yet, they give some insight into the topics I've tackled on my ongoing journey.</em>
   <br><br>

-  <strong>Software developer</strong> • Full-stack enthusiast • currently studying Computer Science @ University of Tartu
+  <strong>Software developer</strong> • Full-stack enthusiast • Web3 and 3D modelling enjoyer • currently studying Computer Science @ University of Tartu
 </p>